gaehlerm/SoftwareEngineering/README.md

 **We write code that is easy to understand.**

 Good code is not fancy, good code is not complex and it’s not necessarily short.
 Good code is simple.
 It is as simple as it gets.
 Reading good code is not like reading Shakespeare.
 It’s ... it’s rather like watching some politicians...
 Using only 1000 different words is great if you are talking on the TV.
 Everyone understands you.
 Even as people are tired, they like listening to you.
+They don't have to focus in order to understand you.
 I’m sometimes embarrassed because of my lousy English.
 But writing these lines is really cheering me up.
 Most people reading this book are not native English speakers neither and therefore my somewhat limited language may actually help with that respect.
 It makes this book easier to understand.
 And with code it’s fairly similar.
 Simple code is good because it's easy to understand.

 Good code uses only the bare minimum of syntax that a programming language offers.
 It is great if you don’t know a programming language too well.
 You don’t fall into the trap of using fancy but useless features.
 Don’t learn programming languages.
 Learn programming.
-Unless you work for google on some other company working on highly specialized code, you will never need all the gimmicks some programming languages offer.
+Unless you work for google on some other company working on highly specialized code, you will never need all the gimmicks modern programming languages offer.

-// somehow I'm not happy with the transition here.
-Is there some other way to change the topic?

-Of course, we are not politicians.
-We are software engineers.
-What we write has to be absolutely correct.
+Now it's not only important to make the code work, we also have to make sure that it is correct.
 Unlike politicians, we have responsibility.
 If we make mistakes, air planes may crash.
 People may die!

 Urm... let me rephrase that as well...

-Unlike politicians, we have honor.
+Unlike some politicians, we have honor.
 We don’t want to be responsible for people to die.
 We want to write code that is impeccable.
 We want to be absolutely certain that there are no bugs.
 We constantly check our code is correct.
 We test our code.
 We let our computers test our code.
 We write code that tests our code!

-The second rule of software engineering
+The second rule of software engineering:

 **We write automated tests that cover all our code.**

 Now let’s go back to our lovely plot.
 There is one more huge chunk of work.
 Changing existing code.
 Also known as refactoring.
 Yes, as astonishing as it sounds you have to clean up your code just the same way as you have to clean up your kitchen.
-The importance of refactoring cannot be understated.
+This process is called refactoring and its importance cannot be understated.
 It helps you keeping the logic of the code under control by sorting things out.
 All the time, over and over again.
 Without refactoring your code quite quickly becomes such a huge mess, you will barely be able to make any changes.
 And there will be a million places where bugs can hide.

-The third rule of software engineering
+The third rule of software engineering:

 **We constantly clean up our code.**